MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ::: moniker-end

-> [!TIP]
-> For users tasked with managing project-level features—such as, teams, area and
-> iteration paths, repositories, service hooks, and service end points&mdash;add them to
-> the **Project Administrators** group.
+For users tasked with managing project-level features—such as, teams, area and iteration paths, repositories, service hooks, and service end points&mdash;add them to the **Project Administrators** group.
-> For users tasked with managing organization or collection-level features—such as, projects, policies, processes, retention policies,
-> agent and deployment pools, and extensions&mdash;add them to the **Project Collection
-> Administrators** group.
-To learn more, see [About user, team, project, and organization-level settings](../settings/about-settings.md).
+For users tasked with managing organization or collection-level features—such as, projects, policies, processes, retention policies, agent and deployment pools, and extensions&mdash;add them to the **Project Collection Administrators** group.
+For more information, see [About user, team, project, and organization-level settings](../settings/about-settings.md).

 For a description of each group and each permission, see [Permissions and groups reference, Groups](permissions.md#groups).